fenago/datastax-enterprise-cassandra/DS201-Exercises/md/02 CQL - Solution.md

 title text
 ```
 ```
-1) Back in your Terminal window, make sure DataStax Enterprise is still running with ./dsetool status.
-If not, restart DataStax Enterprise.
+1) Back in your Terminal window, make sure Apache Cassandra is still running with nodetool status.
+If not, restart Apache Cassandra.
 ```
 ```
 2) In the terminal window, start cqlsh:
 ```
 ```
-/home/ubuntu/node/resources/cassandra/bin/cqlsh
+cqlsh
 ```
 ```
 3) In cqlsh, create a keyspace called YooToob.
 Use SimpleStrategy for the